gunnargrosch/failure-lambda/README.md

 ## Changelog

-### 2020-02-08 v0.1.1
+### 2020-02-13 v0.1.1

-* Added a flag to determine whether to catch or release errors before they reach AWS Lambda
+* Fixed issue with exception injection not throwing the exception.
+Thanks to [Jason Barto](https://github.com/jpbarto)!

 ### 2019-12-30 v0.1.0